ACFPeacekeeper/github-pages/_posts/2024-04-31-Notes-on-RL-an-Introduction.md

 The second condition is not met for the constant step-size parameter case, i.e., $$\alpha_n (a) = \alpha$$.
 This means that the estimates will never completely converge, which is actually a desirable property for non-stationary problems (the most common type of problem in RL), since the estimates continue to vary in response to the most recently received rewards, accounting for the changes in reward probabilities over time.
 Also, the sequences of step-size parameters that meet both of the above conditions often lead to slow convergence rates, meaning that these are seldomly used in applications and empirical research.

+For some examples of Python implementations of Bandit Problems, <a href="https://acfpeacekeeper.github.io/github-pages/rl/2024/03/27/k-armed-Bandit-Problems.html" onerror="this.href='http://localhost:4000/rl/2024/03/27/k-armed-Bandit-Problems.html'">see here</a>.

 ### Ch 2.6: Optimistic Initial Values

 All previous methods are somewhat dependent on the initial action-value estimates $$Q_1 (a)$$, i.e., they are *biased* by their initial estimates.
 This bias decreases over time as various actions are selected.
 However, while for sample-average methods the bias eventually disappear after all actions have been taken at least once, the bias is permanent for methods with a constant $$\alpha$$.